 Rick: Why does it taste so good, the jamón ibérico?

-Isabel: Because the pig lives outside.
-It lives in the countryside.
+Isabel: It lives in the countryside.
 It's free.

 Rick: We've had nine different plates.

-Isabel: Yeah, we love eating — sitting around the table for hours.
+Isabel: Yeah, we love eating — and we love sitting around the table for hours.

 Rick: It's living well.

-You want a recipe for a great trip?
+You want a recipe for a wonderful trip?
 Blend history, culture, local friends, and great food.
-I hope you enjoyed our look at some of the highlights of Southern Spain.
+I hope you've enjoyed our look at some of the highlights of southern Spain.
 I'm Rick Steves.
 Until next time, keep on travelin'.
-Adios.
+Adiós.